T0nyLin/TAanywhere/README.md

 *30 May 2023*
 As an update in the **Upload Query Screen**, users can now search and select course codes of the query from remote JSON url.
 We also fix the user issue where pixel overflow happens when keyboard appears.

+*1 June 2023*
+As an update in the **Upload Query Screen**, we have added validation to the textfields.
+Furthermore, the query datas can now be passed to **Confirm Upload Screen**.

+*2 June 2023*
+After we have collected the query data including text descriptions, image, course code, and meet up location, we need to store the data to a database in order to retrieve it and display it for other usage.
+Therefore, we have utilized Cloud Firestore, which is the Firebase's newest database for mobile app development, to store our query datas.

+*3 June 2023*
+With the query datas in the Cloud Firestore, we are able to develop the next main screen that is closely related to the **Camera Screen**, which is the **Browse Screen**.
+As a recap, **Browse Screen** is the screen that gathers all the queries uploaded, so that users can browse the queries and choose to be mentor to help.
+We are able to retrieve the query datas from Cloud Firestore, and display them in the **Browse Screen**.

+*4 June 2023*
+While we are working on the **Browse Screen**, we also start dealing with another screen that is relatively simple - **Map Screen**.
+We have integrated the Google Maps Platform API in our flutter apps to show the campus map, and have also implemented a button to indicate the users' current location on the map.

+*5 June 2023*
+As an update for the **Browse Screen**, users are able to filter queries by course codes based on their input in the search bar.

+*6 June 2023*
+There are more small refinements to the **Browse Screen**.
+For instances, query images can be opened in full screen mode to provide a better view.
+To keep the queries fresh, each query will be removed from the screen after 60 minutes from the upload if no mentor decide to help.
+Furthermore, the screen will automatically sorts old posts to the top of the screen in order to increase exposure to users before they are gone.

+*7 June 2023*
+As an extension to the **Browse Screen**, there is a **Query Info Screen** that displays more details of each queries listed.

+*9 June 2023*
+As further enhancement to the **Browse Screen**, we have implemented the caching of network loaded images to improve user experience.
+We have also developed an animated pull screen down effect to refresh the queries in the screen.

+*10 June 2023*
+Since most of the basic functionalities in the **Browse Screen** seems to be completed, we have added more details in the **Upload Query Screen**.
+Now, the "set location" function can get user's current location, add new markers in the map, and save the addresses by xy-coordinates.

+*5 June 2023 - 10 June 2023*
+Since most of the main functionalities for the upload queries and browsing queries process, we start working on some assistive part that can provide more user experience.
+That leads us to our last main screen: **Profile Screen**.
+We have developed the whole interface based on the prototype we have designed earlier, with a setting button that leads to **Setting Screen**.
+Currently most of the functionalities are not implemented yet, except the logout button where user can logout from their current account.
+The logout functionality is also part of the authentication service provided by Firebase.

+*11 June 2023*
+After settling most of the internal functionalities, we start to consider about pushing notification the the users while they are not using the apps.
+This is implemented using Firebase Messaging.

+At the same time, we have received the update on NUS Authentication which we plan to implement in our apps.
+With NUS Authentication, users can login using their NUS Credentials instead of registering another account in our firebase database.
+However, after careful research and consideration, we have decided not to implement NUS Authentication in our mobile apps.

+Beside technical difficulties in redirecting the apps to an external link, we change our mind mainly because we realize that most of our user datas are stored in Firebase database.
+If we provide NUS Authentication as an alternative login method, it will bypass our Firebase authentication and we will face problem in retrieving and storing user data from Firebase database.

+*12 June 2023*
+We have further developed the push notification function by adding more details.
+Now, we can send push notification to targetted device, show notification in application background.
+In apps, the notification will be displayed as an overlay alert, and is able to dismissed it.
+There is also an notification icon that can be dragged around on the screen.

+On the other hand, as an alternative of NUS Authentication, we choose to verify the users' identity as NUS students by sending an One-Time-Pass (OTP) to their NUS email when they register at our apps.

 ## Features